ibmresilient/resilient-community-apps/fn_salesforce/README.md

 * Create a case in Salesforce manually from SOAR with user specified case data
 * Synchronize case tasks between a Salesforce case and the corresponding SOAR case
 * Synchronize case attachments between Salesforce case and corresponding SOAR case
-* Syncchronize case comments between Salesforce case and corresponding SOAR case
+* Synchronize case comments between Salesforce case and corresponding SOAR case

 ---